DALL-M: Context-Aware Clinical Data Augmentation with LLMs: Results

 Using the best LLM from Experiment I, GPT-4, we conducted queries using three configurations: Wikipedia alone, Radiopaedia alone, and combined.
 Due to the high costs of using GPT-4, we limited our experiments to a single query: "Atelectasis."
 The following conditions were tested: (a) all documents from the first result page of Wikipedia (approximately 10 documents); (b) all documents from the first result page of Radiopaedia (approximately 20 documents); (c) the top result from Wikipedia (1 document); (d) the top result from Radiopaedia (1 document); and (e) all documents from the first result pages of both Wikipedia and Radiopaedia (approximately 30 documents total).
 For each setting, we tested three types of data representation: NetworkX, Neo4j Vector databases, and Neo4j Graph databases.
 The goal was to retrieve information for the domain questions outlined in Phase II: (1) What is Atelectasis?, (2) What are the symptoms of Atelectasis?, (3) What can cause Atelectasis?, (4) What clinical features do radiologists need for diagnosing Atelectasis?, and (5) What are the radiographic features of Atelectasis?

-The best information was extracted when combining the results of both Wikipedia and Radiopaedia (Supplementary Material, Table~SI) presents the best results in terms of the number of new features identified by the LLM, which were achieved using a mix of Wikipedia and Radiopaedia documents.
+The most effective retrieval configuration was determined by comparing different data sources (Wikipedia, Radiopaedia, or both) and storage methods (NetworkX, Neo4j Vector, and Neo4j Graph databases).
+The assessment was based on the completeness, accuracy, and contextual relevance of the retrieved information in answering domain-specific questions (e.g., symptoms, causes, and radiographic features of atelectasis).
+The best-performing setup, using both Wikipedia and Radiopaedia stored in a Neo4j Vector database, provided the most comprehensive and clinically meaningful responses.

-Our experiments show that the best data representation is the Neo4jVector.
+Our experiments show that the best data representation is the Neo4jVector (see Table \ref{tab:exp2_topdocs_both} for an example of LLM outputs).
 This is due to its ability to capture and retrieve semantic relationships within high-dimensional data efficiently.
 The Neo4j Vector database outperformed other methods by providing more contextually relevant and accurate responses to the domain questions.
-Its advanced indexing and search capabilities allowed for better integrating diverse information sources, ultimately enhancing the LLM's ability to generate high-quality, clinically relevant features.
+Its advanced indexing and search capabilities allowed for better integration of diverse information sources, ultimately enhancing the LLM's ability to generate high-quality, clinically relevant features.
 This demonstrates that leveraging a combination of broad and specialized knowledge stored in a semantically rich vector format significantly improves the performance of the LLM in clinical data augmentation tasks.